 18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Juventus have finally been able to convince Arthur to put pen on paper and agree to the deal that sees Pjanic moving the other way around.

-After months of rumors, speculations and reports over one of football’s most-dragged player-swap deals in recent history, Barcelona and Juventus have finally been able to reach an agreement that sees the Old Lady signing Arthur Melo and the Catalan outfit bringing in Miralem Pjanic.
+After months of rumors, speculations and reports over one of football’s most-dragged player-swap deals in recent history, Juventus have finally been able to reach an agreement that sees the Old Lady signing Arthur Melo and the Catalan outfit bringing in Miralem Pjanic.

 That the deal took so long shouldn’t come as a surprise given that Arthur wasn’t reportedly ready to bid farewell to his Camp Nou teammates.
 It took a lot of convincing from Mauricio Sarri’s side, as well as attempts by Barca to force out their midfielder, which finally convinced the 23-year-old to leave.